DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxGantt/1 Configuration/firstDayOfWeek.md

 - 5 - Friday
 - 6 - Saturday

-The option's default value is provided by the culture settings.
+The culture settings specify the option's default value.

 #include common-ref-enum with {
     enum: "`FirstDayOfWeek`",